A Weekend at Asa Barn: Six Mothers, Six Cameras, One Deep Exhale

 check out all of the amazing women involved in making this weekend possible:

-Vendors: Host: Asa Barn | Bodywork: Root Bloom Bodywork | Sound Bath: The Sound Bath Queen | Chef: Mary, Mandarava Kitchen
+Vendors: Host: Asa Barn | Bodywork: Root Bloom Bodywork | Sound Bath: The Sound Bath Queen | Chef: Mary, Mandarava

 Models: Rosa, Carmen, and Leah